rockthethird/Bible-Study/John/John 11.md

 1. Because it was God's intention for His Son to die in place of sinners - vv.47-53

-    i.
-Which is in conjunction with the sinful intentions of man - vv.47-50
+    1. Which is in conjunction with the sinful intentions of man - vv.47-50

         - Sinful fear of the lose of an idol (power/wealth/etc.)

         - A high priests death would free those in the sanctuary city

-    ii.
-Which supersedes the sinful intentions of man -- vv.51-53
+    1. Which supersedes the sinful intentions of man -- vv.51-53

         - Unparalleled example of prophesy

         - God is sovereign over it, man is responsible; both are true at the same time

 |References|
 |-|